ThunderFun/A71-Bloat/README.md

 * Fullscreen gestures.
 * Quite a few Samsung features.

+### It might be missing some apps
+* Some apps are locked to your region.
+You will need to find the package name.
+I recommend apps_Packages from F-Droid.

 First Header | Second Header
 ------------ | -------------
 com.android.bips | Default Print Service